Complexity of the usual torus action on Kazhdan-Lusztig varieties: The complexity of KL varieties for of small length

+We remark that \cite[Prop.~4.12]{TsuWil} gives necessary and sufficient conditions for a Richardson variety to be toric in terms of a different graph.
+By \Cref{cor_richi_KL}, these conditions can be applied to characterize toric KL varieties.
+This graph, defined in \cite[Def.~4.5]{TsuWil}, is more complicated than $\widetilde{G_{v,w}}$ since it requires giving a maximal chain $x_0\lessdot \cdots \lessdot x_m$ in the interval $[v,w]$ and computing $x_i^{-1}x_{i+1}$ for all $i$.
+Also, \cite[Thm.~1.1]{LeeMasPar_toric_bruhat} gives a different criterion for a Richardson variety to be toric in terms of the face structure of the Bruhat interval polytope ${\sf Q}_{v,w}$.

-Note that the other direction of Proposition \ref{smoothtoricKL} is not true. \begin{ex} Let $v = 2143 \in S_4$ and $w=4231 \in S_4$.
-The defining ideal of the KL~variety $\KL_{v,w}$ is generated by $z_{31}z_{42} - z_{32} z_{41}$ and the dimension of the variety is~3.
-On the other hand, the associated graph $G_{v,w}$ is $K_{2,2}$ with directed edges.
-Hence~$\KL_{v,w}$ is a toric variety but~$\widetilde{G_{v,w}}$ is not a forest. \end{ex} For the remainder of this section, we look at the weight cone $\sigma_{v,w}$ of $\KL_{v,w}$ from a different point of view.
+For the remainder of this section, we look at the weight cone $\sigma_{v,w}$ of $\KL_{v,w}$ from a different point of view.
 Namely, in terms of reduced word expressions, by using some classical results on Bruhat order. \begin{defn} A \emph{simple reflection} $s_i \in S_n$ is the adjacent transposition $t_{i,i+1}$.
 Each permutation in $S_n$ can be written as a product of simple reflections.
-If the length of this product i.e.\ $l(w)$ is minimum among all such expressions, this product is called a \emph{reduced word expression}. \end{defn}
+If the length of this product i.e.\ $\ell(w)$ is minimum among all such expressions, this product is called a \emph{reduced word expression}. \end{defn}